OrNasri/Arknoid/README.md

 # Arknoid
 Arknoid game

-Arknoid game project written in Java as project in OOP course at Bar-Ilan University. need to have ant compile code available.
+Arknoid game project written in Java as project in OOP course at Bar-Ilan University.
+Using OOP basic design principles and GUI.

+Levels
 The game has 3 different Levels:

-Direct hit - one ball, one block: need to hit the block with a clean shot.
+1. Direct hit- one ball, one block: need to hit the block with a clean shot.
-FinalFour - three balls , classic level.
+2. FinalFour - three balls , classic level.
-Green3 - two balls, classic level.
+3. Green3 - two balls, classic level.
-WideEazy - ten balls, one line of blocks. each block will give you 100 points. each round will give you an additional bonus points.
+4. WideEazy - ten balls, one line of blocks.
+Each hitted block will give you 100 points and passing a level, each round will give you an additional bonus points.

 How to run it?
+need to have ant compile code available.
-go to folder directory and enter cmd. enter - ant compile. enter : ant run + {levels numbers}, for exmaple: ant run 3 1 1 4 or enter: ant run (for default levels). enjoy :)
+1. go to folder directory and enter cmd.
+2. enter - ant compile.
+3. enter : ant run + {levels numbers}, (numbers level between 1-4, for exmaple: ant run 3 1 1 4)
+4. for default game, enter: ant run (for default levels). enjoy :)